Home » Bee Farm Blog » Beekeeping » Managing Beehives » Wax Moths: Treatment and Prevention

 As wax moth larvae tunnel through the comb just below the cappings – they may cause a condition called “bald brood”.
 The moth larvae are partially removing the cell caps as they burrow.

-Then worker bees chew the rest of the cap off.
+Then, worker bees use their tooth-like mandibles to chew the rest of the cap off.
 This exposes the head of developing bee pupae often resulting in deformed adult bees.

 Wax Moth Treatment and Prevention